Dileepvemula/Stock-Manager-Android-Application/README.md

-# App - Stock Manager
+# Stock Manager - Android Application

-## Team structure and roles
-+ Abhishek Chetri u6647717 - Team Leader
-+ Mansoor Ali Halari u6621243 - team member
-+ Dileep Vemula u6631257 - team member
-+ Kruthi Senapathi u6601532 - team member

 ## App Overview
 The app is named Stock Manager.
 Stocks are primarily investment of an individual in a company.